First things first:

-First things first: not all blockchains are created compatible.
+Not all blockchains are created compatible.

-The Bitcoin network was, in many ways, the 'proof of concept' for public blockchain technology: it showed that, given proper incentive mechanisms and safety measures, a currency could be maintained on a global scale, in a decentralized, trustless--that is, with no central trusted authority--manner.
+The Bitcoin network was, in many ways, the 'proof of concept' for public blockchain technology: it showed that, given proper incentive mechanisms and safety measures, a currency could be maintained on a global scale, in a decentralized, trustless—that is, with no central trusted authority—manner.

 The Ethereum network is the next step (arguably, an exponential step) along that path.
 The Ethereum blockchain isn't just keeping track of a currency.
 It maintains, live at all times, a global public computer that is capable of maintaining a global, decentralized currency (and many of them, at that).
 And on top of that, a global, decentralized monetary and financial system.